-Here's what I want you to know - as extremely difficult as these days are, somehow grieving families survive and you will too.
+Here's what I want you to know - Grief at Christmas time is beyond hard, but somehow grieving families survive and you will too.
 Self-care is of the essence at this time of the year.
 Try to get outside for some fresh air, eat foods that make you feel good, keep up your fluids, and sleep as much as you can.
 Instead of wandering through malls, take care of your self and avoid the tasks and people that are challenging you right now.
 Most importantly, be gentle with yourself.

 Like it or not, Christmas is coming.
 Each year I feel a bit like the Grinch when he thinks aloud "I must stop Christmas from coming!", but we all know we can't.
 Instead we must learn how to get through it.

 Five things I recommend to help you cope with

 1. Plan ahead.
 Know the season will be hard.
 Stores will be crowded and carols will be playing incessantly everywhere you go.
 Plan to shop during quiet times when you can get in and out quickly.
 Shop online or better yet buy gift cards.

 2. Establish healthy boundaries.
 Ensure that you always have a place to retreat to and a place to cry or be alone, or stay in bed if needed.
 Communicate your needs and plan with friends and family so they know and can support you and your wishes.

 3. Find ways to include your child in the holidays.
 It can be aggravating when it seems that our child has been forgotten.
 Most likely they have not, but others don't know how to respectfully include them, so I suggest you set the tone and find a way to include them.
 You might set a place at the table or have their picture as part of the centrepiece.
 Let people know that you love to hear your child's name and to hear stories about them.